 - The shampoo (or water?) is Ah-Maze-Ing.
 Our hair was so silky the whole time, I felt like I was in a Pantene commercial.

 - Clothes hanging on balconies make me smile.
 I was smiling a lot.

 - Keeping with the hair theme, there were “Cut and Perm” places everywhere…yet everyone styles their hair straight!

 - Sushi train restaurants have self-serve green tea faucets at your seat.
 So smart.
 So yum.

 - Osaka, unlike many big cities I’ve visited or lived in, doesn’t smell like urine.
 In fact, it smells delicious and so I was constantly hungry.

 - Everyone is so stylish!
 Holy macaroni.
 Vogue, everywhere.
-Clothes are beautiful, simple and chic.
-The Japanese seem so effortless in their style, and I just want to osmosis from them all of their fashion sense.
+Clothes are beautiful, simple, and chic.
+The Japanese are so effortless in their style, and I just want to osmosis from them all of their fashion sense.